 No Answer Follow-ups – In particular situations, if the person does not answer, an email could be sent out with specific action to take or reminder.

 Thank you Follow-ups – In some situations, an email thanking the person for taking the call may be appropriate, along with additional upsell opportunities or more information.

-Reminders – In some campaigns, meetings may be set up for demonstration purpose.
+Reminders – In some campaigns, meetings may be set up for demonstration purposes.
 An email could be sent out to remind the person of the upcoming appointment/meeting.

 With the increasing regulations to telemarketing phone calls such as the TSR and TCPA, the ability to enhance each phone call with an email can be very powerful.
-According to the Pew Research Center, they found a few years ago that 92% of online adults use email, with 61% using it on an average day.
-Just adding email to the mix will not work.
-Proper planning and implementation are needed to ensure that the emails that are sent are professional, personalized, effective and don’t take the agent longer than clicking a button.
-With these tips you will see sales increase as you more effectively engage your customers through email.
+Recent email marketing statistics from SupplyGem show that 91% of 15-24-year-olds use email regularly.
+They found that of those 65 and older, a solid 86% are regular email users.
+Just adding an email to the mix will not work.
+Proper planning and implementation are needed to ensure that the emails that are sent are professional, personalized, effective, and don’t take the agent longer than clicking a button.
+With these tips, you will see sales increase as you more effectively engage your customers through email.

-Rich Hamilton is the Director of Implementation and Team Improvement Leader for Quality Contact Solutions, a leading outsourced telemarketing organization.
+Rich Hamilton is the Vice President of Compliance and Administration Services for Quality Contact Solutions, a leading outsourced telemarketing organization.
 Rich is responsible for implementing new programs and managing the continuous improvement process of existing programs.
-With a background of nearly a decade in managing small and large call centers, Rich is passionate about improving efficiencies and decreasing cost per call for every client.
-In addition, Rich is a telemarketing compliance guru with a Customer Engagement Compliance Professional (CECP) certification to back it up .
+With a background of nearly a decade in managing small and large call centers, Rich is passionate about improving efficiencies and decreasing the cost per call for every client.
+In addition, Rich is a telemarketing compliance guru with a Customer Engagement Compliance Professional (CECP) certification to back it up.
 Rich can be reached at [email protected] or 516-656-5105.